TL;DR: Massive, severely-decrepit fraternal lodge wasted away into complete ruin.

 Of course… by the time I got there, the city (or some “concerned citizen”) had already cleared-away the pile of junk to reach said window.
 How conveniently inconvenient.
 Fortunately a looted construction barrier from a block or so away filled-in.
 The lighting in most of the windowless chambers was god-fucking-awful and made for few photos, however I think I got most of them.

 Did I mention “severely decrepit”??
 With random, open shafts for either cooling or elevators lurking in the darkest corners, to boot.
-Seriously, this wasn’t the place for your Instasham weekend.
-RUN… back to the Damen Silos, with ya!
+Seriously, this wasn’t the place for your Instasham sneaker-selfie weekend.
+RUN… back to the Damen Silos, with ye!
 Three decades of decay were absolutely brutal to this one.
 Not since the Plywood Palace had I been in a spot where I thought for a second “this is where they’re gonna find my body”.
 Hell, there’s a reason most of Chicago’s graffiti crews even wrote this one off.

 It was a place that could kill you in an instant, where touching the wrong wall the wrong way could easily build your own tomb.
 I know this because one particular room (below) decided to try just that, WITH ME GODDAMN INSIDE IT.
 All I did was reach out to brace myself while stepping around a debris pile (out of left-frame)… there she went.
 I jumped back and got to an exterior wall just before it slammed down and violently shook the floor, knocking pieces of debris off the ceiling and shattering some of the glass panels of the cubicles.
 Code brown.